🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 Index Status tab

-You can filter the posts’ index status using the drop-down menu.
+If you’re using the Rank Math PRO, you can also filter the posts’ index status using the drop-down menu.
 When you select a specific status, you’ll be able to see all posts that share the same index status.

 For reference, see the screenshot below: